haseebahmad95/Capston-Project/README.md

 # Introduction
-This Udacity Capstone Project is for the comprehensive hands on experience of the concepts which was learnt in this Nano degree program which includes data modeling, creating a dataware house etc.
+This Capstone Project is for the comprehensive hands on experience of the concepts which includes data modeling, creating a dataware house etc.

 In this project two data sources are used (netflix movies data, imdb movies data).
 The primary purpose of this analysis is answer the below questions